 This toxic gas is emitted from most combustion processes, including power generation, domestic heating and vehicle engines.
-It was monitored at 89 automatic sites in Scotland during 2021.
-Of these, 20 achieved less than the 75% data capture generally considered necessary to calculate a representative annual mean.
+It was monitored at 89 automatic sites in Scotland during 2022.
+Of these, 16 achieved less than the 75% data capture generally considered necessary to calculate a representative annual mean.
 This was because of instrument/sampling issues and sites starting up or closing down part way through the year.

-Of the remaining 73 sites with 75% data capture or more, one site Glasgow kerbside (Hope St) exceeded the annual mean objective for NO_2 (40 μg m-3).
-The objective of not more than 18 exceedances of 200 μg m-3 for the hourly mean was also not exceeded at any site.
+Of the remaining 73 sites with 75% data capture or more, no sites exceeded the annual mean objective for $NO_2$ (40 $\mu g$ m-3) in 2022.
+In 2021 one site (Glasgow Hope Street) exceeded the annual mean objective.
+The hourly mean objective of 200 $\mu g$ m-3 (not to be exceed more than 18 times per annum) was also not exceeded at any site (same as 2021).

-Figure 3.4 shows annual mean ${\rm NO_2}$ concentrations at each site (with at least 75% data capture).
+Figure 3.4 shows annual mean $NO_2$ concentrations at each site (with at least 75% data capture) for 2022.